oofnikj/ath-user-regd/README.md

 ```sh
 $ make download-src [KVER=5.2]
 ```
+**NOTE** that if specifying `KVER`, it must be specified for *all subsequent commands*.
+It's also not guaranteed to build if `KVER` is more than one or two minor versions away from the running kernel.

 Next, install the DKMS module so that the patched module source gets re-compiled on each kernel update: